Jezza34000/ajax-security-hass/README.md

 ### Security Recommendations
 - Use a strong, unique password for your Ajax account
-- ⚠️ **Two-factor authentication (2FA) is not yet supported** - you must disable 2FA on your Ajax account to use this integration
+- ✅ **Two-factor authentication (2FA) is fully supported** - you can keep 2FA enabled on your Ajax account for enhanced security
 - Ensure your Home Assistant instance is properly secured (HTTPS, strong passwords, firewall)
 - Keep Home Assistant and this integration up to date